Monday, April 11, 2016

 • In the bowl of a stand mixer fitted with a paddle attachment, place the flour, sugar, salt, and soda.
 Turn mixer on low to mix the dry ingredients.

 • Add the butter and mix on low speed.
 Dough will look dry and sandy for a while.
-If it does not come together into a cohesive mass within about 1 minute, add the heavy cream and continue to mix on low until it forms a dough.
+If it does not come together into a cohesive mass within about 1 minute, add the heavy cream and continue to mix on low.
+If dough does not come together but remains sandy looking, stop mixing and use your hands to squeeze the sand into a dough.

 • Dust a clean work surface with half the sugar and flour mixture.
 Turn dough out onto work surface and flatten roughly into a rectangle shape.
+If it's really sandy, you may need to wrk to smoosh it into a dough as you roll it out.
 Sprinkle with more flour/sugar mixture.
 Roll dough to about 1/4 inch thickness, trying to maintain a rectangular shape as much as possible.

 • Cut with a pizza or fluted rotary cutter into about 1 1/2 inch square pieces.
 You'll have scraps left at the end